Journal of the Royal College of Physicians of Edinburgh

 The Journal of the Royal College of Physicians of Edinburgh is a peer-reviewed medical journal covering research in clinical medicine, medical education, and the history of medicine, published by the Royal College of Physicians of Edinburgh.
 It was established in 1971 as Chronicle (Royal College of Physicians of Edinburgh), renamed in 1988 to Proceedings of the Royal College of Physicians of Edinburgh, and obtained its current title in 2002.
+In December 2025, the journal published its last issue and is now closed.